Collapsed Trachea in Dogs – Symptoms and Remedies

 The first thing to look out for is dry cough.
 Usually, a dry cough may sound like a bark or honk.
 But of course, dogs bark all the time so it could be hard to determine.
 If the cough starts to sound like a honk, then that is one warning sign and you should not let it get worse.

 The honk just means that whenever you dog coughs, pressure is being applied to his trachea – the same thing that happens when you pull the collar of your dog.
 When this symptom is ignored, it will get worse and you will notice your dog unable to play so much anymore.
 They get very tired and experience exercise intolerance because they are unable to breathe properly.

 Another symptom is seeing them gag while drinking and eating.
 Wheezing sounds like those similar to asthma can be attributed to a problem in the heart which can cause a collapsed trachea.

 Once you have noticed all the symptoms, it’s time to see if your dog has indeed this dreaded condition.
 The most common way to figure this out is by getting an X-ray.
 To further investigate, a fluoroscopy may be done see how the trachea really moves and how damaged it is.

 An endoscopy is the most in depth manner of checking for a Collapsed trachea as a camera will be inserted in the airway.
 It can also be used to extract culture from the trachea itself.

-Note that it is important for you to go to a vet you can trust because a collapsed trachea can easily be misdiagnosed.
+Note that it is important for you to go to a vet you can trust because a collapsed trachea in dogs can easily be misdiagnosed.
 My dog had kennel cough and then diagnosed with a collapsed trachea.
 With the help of prescription medication, he’s lived with it all his life.